adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

 To assess whether the linear model is reliable, we need to check for

 1. linearity,
+2. independence,
-2. nearly normal residuals, and
+3. nearly normal residuals, and
-3. constant variability.
+4. constant variability.

 **Linearity**: You already checked if the relationship between `pf_score` and `pf_expression_control` is linear using a scatterplot.
 We should also verify this condition with a plot of the residuals vs. fitted (predicted) values, Figure \@ref(fig:residuals).